Quansight-Labs/uarray/docs/gsoc2020_ideas.rst

    important advice on the process.
 2. Read `advice on writing a proposal <http://turnbull.sk.tsukuba.ac.jp/Blog/SPAM.txt#how-to-spam-in-detail>`_ (written with the Mailman project in mind, but generally applicable)
-3. Look at the guidelines on how to contribute to Scipy.
-4. Make a enhancement/bugfix/documentation fix -- it does not have to be big, and it does not need to be related to your proposal.
+3. Make a enhancement/bugfix/documentation fix -- it does not have to be big, and it does not need to be related to your proposal.
 Doing so before applying for the GSoC is a hard requirement for ``uarray``.
 It helps everyone you get some idea how things would work during GSoC.
-5. Start writing your proposal early, post a draft to the the mentors' email addresses mailing list and iterate based on the feedback you receive.
+4. Start writing your proposal early, post a draft to the issue tracker and iterate based on the feedback you receive.
 This will both improve the quality of your proposal and help you find a suitable mentor.

 Contact
 -------

-If you have a question *after checking all guideline pages above*, you can email the mentors.
+If you have a question *after checking all guideline pages above*, you can open an issue in the issue tracker.

 ``uarray`` project ideas
 ------------------------